 From there, further to the right, is the large clue board.
 Then, it’s the host’s podium, the Final Jeopardy category screen, then the contestant podiums.

-During this experience (the first session of two this day), we sat for a taping of three episodes.
+During this experience (the first session of two today), we sat for a taping of three episodes.
 All were hosted by Ken Jennings.
 During some downtime, he would make his way to the front of the stage and answer audience questions.
 Ken is awesome… Watching the show with my grandma, I remember his historic run as a contestant way back when.
 Those memories made it fun seeing him in person and learning a little more about the guy.
 Someone from the audience asked if there is any place he hopes the show might send him to read clues.
 Ken said that makes him think of Alex Trebek being in the Galapagos Islands, hanging out with lizards and turtles, and that’s where he would hope to be sent.
 Also, he revealed he isn’t an Elon Musk fan, so the EV he drives is a Polestar, by Volvo.
 Jennings answered more, but those are what stick out in my mind.

 The time between each segment (Single Jeopardy!, Double Jeopardy!, Final Jeopardy!) felt like just a bit longer than the commercial breaks.
-Sometimes, if the host flubbed reading a clue, it would get re-recorded during the time commercials would be airing.
+Sometimes, if the host flubbed reading a clue, it would get re-recorded during the time when commercials would be airing.

 Once an episode is complete, the audience gets about 10 minutes to take a break.
 You can take a little walk outside to the restroom facilities… or stand outside in the sun and eat a snack you brought… or browse the mini-museum in the hallway behind the bleacher seats.